 - Congressional staff (e.g. legislative director, staffers dealing with NEH/NEA appropriations)

 - Video Meeting: many offices use Microsoft Teams, but they can also access Zoom or other video conference platforms

 When do you want to schedule the meeting?

 - Identify different timeframes that work for your group to suggest to the office/legislator/staff (ideally occurring during Humanities on the Hill, March 5-6, 2024).

 - TIP: In addition to scheduling a meeting, keep an eye open for upcoming constituent conference calls, virtual town halls, and other events that your legislator’s office may be holding.
 These are great places to have your voice heard, either through a council representative – board or staff – or a constituent who is also a program participant or serviced by your council’s work.

 - Reach out to your contact in the legislator’s office or call to find the name and contact information of the legislator’s Washington, D.C. office scheduler.

-- Request a meeting with the legislator or staff who handles the cultural agency appropriations to discuss the FY 2023 budget for the National Endowment for the Humanities (NEH) and the funding for humanities councils.
+- Request a meeting with the legislator or staff who handles the cultural agency appropriations to discuss the current/future fiscal year’s budget for the National Endowment for the Humanities (NEH) and the funding for humanities councils.
 The NEH budget is included in the Interior, Environment and Related Agencies Appropriations Bill.

 - TIP: Be specific about why you are calling, including the type of meeting you wish to hold (e.g. virtual, phone call, in-person), and what you are asking the legislator to do.
 Note: Some offices do not have staff who handle appropriations for the cultural agencies like NEH.
 You can ask for someone who deals with Interior, Environment, and Related Agencies Appropriations.